 In Kiev and other big cities, expect ticket offices at the central train station to work round the clock.

 These can only be bought at special windows and require a passport from each passenger to purchase.
 Fares to western European countries are about twice more expensive as similar distances within Ukraine, partly because the rail width is different in Europe and all carriages must be adjusted at the border, which takes an hour or two.
 Generally, only 1st class sleeper cars are available for international travel in a westerly direction.

 What to say at the ticket counter

-Here is what you'll need to tell the ticket lady behind the glass (issuing tickets is considered a woman's job):
+Here is what you'll need to tell the ticket lady behind the glass (99% of the time it's a women):

 - your destination

 - class of carriage (SV, kupé, or platzkart)

 - your preferred train number or time of departure, if necessary